Last updated May 4th, 2023

 Overall, while Airhub's network speed was impressive, the occasional packet loss and network disconnections prevented it from ranking higher in our comparison article.
 RedTeaGo's user-friendly app, on the other hand, made it a strong contender despite its lower network speeds.

-Gigsky: Routing location matters
+Gigsky: Routing & roaming locations matters

 We also tested GigSky's eSIM during our time in South Korea, and while the app and purchase experience were good, there were some significant issues with network routing and speed.

 The GigSky app is simple and allows for payment with Apple Pay, which is convenient.
 In addition, the app also offers in-app installation.
-However, during our testing, we experienced routing issues as the network was routed through Louisville, Colorado in the USA, resulting in complicated online navigation and limited app functionality.
-Despite speed tests showing up to 41mbps, using certain apps such as Kakao Map was difficult.

 While the app and purchase experience were positive, the issues with network routing and speed make it difficult to recommend GigSky as the primary eSIM provider for travel in South Korea.